telerik/maui-docs/controls/scheduler/header/visual-structure.md

 # .NET MAUI Scheduler Header Visual Structure

- Scheduler for .NET MAUI provides a header which can be used to quickly switch between the available views as well as navigate to a different date.
-In additon, the header includes an optional Today button for navigating directly to Today date.
+ The Scheduler for .NET MAUI provides a header that can be used to quickly switch between the available views as well as navigate to a different date.
+In addition, the header includes an optional **Today** button for navigating directly to today's date.

 The following image shows the anatomy of the Scheduler Header on desktop and mobile.